 Giving a decorated egg as a gift is an ancient tradition.
 The art of decorating eggs is one of the oldest documented art forms.
 Just about everyone has heard of the famous Faberge’ Imperial Easter eggs.
 The first of these famous and exquisitely decorated eggs was made for Alexander, the Czar of Russia in 1883.
 Alexander commissioned Peter Carl Faberge’, an artist and goldsmith, to make an Easter gift for his wife, Empress Marie.
-Faberge’ created an intricate egg within an egg, made with platinum, gold and jewels.
-Needless to say the Czarina loved her beautiful egg.
+Faberge’ created an intricate egg within an egg, made with platinum, gold, and jewels.
+The Czarina loved her beautiful egg.
 Over the years Faberge’ was commissioned to design and make, a total of fifty-seven, of these magnificent, and very rare eggs.

-Beck fell in love with the idea that the lovely little village of Egg Harbor must have an egg museum, and gallery.
-She set to work with her husband Tom, in the early 1990’s, to make the dream come true.
+Beck fell in love with the idea that the lovely little village of Egg Harbor must have an egg museum and gallery.
+She set to work with her husband Tom, in the early 1990’s, to make their dream come true.
 The two restored one of the oldest buildings in Egg Harbor, a historic log cabin, to be the gallery.
 They opened their gallery in 1994.
-They have turned it into a one-of-a-kind, egg art gallery and museum, to house her collection of egg art and eggs for exhibit.
-In addition to her own artistic creations of carved eggshells, and eggshell sculptures, the gallery is home to the works of other talented artists that include; silk paintings, glass, jewelry, clay, wood and many other mediums.
+They have turned it into a one-of-a-kind, egg art gallery, and museum, to house her collection of egg art and eggs to exhibit.
+In addition to her artistic creations of carved eggshells, and eggshell sculptures, the gallery is home to the works of other talented artists that include; silk paintings, glass, jewelry, clay, wood and many other mediums.

-In addition to opening her gallery, Beck has realized three other lifelong dreams, to own a Faberge’ Easter Egg, to have an extensive wild bird egg collection for the public to view, and to exhibit a 70 million year old dinosaur egg.
+In addition to opening her gallery, Beck has realized three other lifelong dreams, to own a Faberge’ Easter Egg, to have an extensive wild bird egg collection for the public to view and to exhibit a 70 million-year-old dinosaur egg.
 All of these amazing things are on display at Beck’s Dovetail Gallery & Studio.
-Also at the gallery, you can find wonderful rotating garden art copper sprinklers, designed and created by Beck, and her husband Tom.
+Also at the gallery, you can find beautiful rotating garden art copper sprinklers, designed and created by Beck, and her husband Tom.

 I thoroughly enjoyed my visit to the Dovetail Gallery.
 I can see why it’s a favorite stop for those who love to gallery hop around Door County.
 To make your eggscape to the lovely little village of Egg Harbor, to find the Dovetail Gallery, is a joyous adventure in itself.
 You must travel out onto the Door Peninsula, a finger of land that juts out into the Bay of Green Bay and Lake Michigan.
 The entire peninsula is located in Door County, an area known for its natural beauty, lighthouses, cherry orchards, fish boils, miles and miles of scenic shoreline, state parks, quaint shops, galleries and more.

-Egg Harbor itself is celebrating the egg, with a Girlfriends Great EGGscape, May 17th to the 20th, 2012.
-A wide variety of activities are scheduled, such as: a wine and cheese reception, karaoke, yoga, bonfire, fashion show, shopping, free trolley, art crawl, live music, seminars and much more.
+Egg Harbor itself is celebrating the egg, with a Girlfriends Great EGGscape, May 17th to the 20th, 2018.
+A wide variety of activities are scheduled, such as a wine and cheese reception, karaoke, yoga, bonfire, fashion show, shopping, free trolley, art crawl, live music, seminars and much more.
 The majority of activities are on Friday night and Saturday.
-The registration fee ($69.00) includes Sat. luncheon and Sun. brunch, gift bag, raffle tickets, assorted goodies, and Friday night wine and cheese reception.
+The registration fee usually includes Sat.
+Luncheon and Sun.
+Brunch, gift bag, raffle tickets, assorted goodies, and Friday night wine and cheese reception.
 Registration opens in early April.
 A variety of lodging discounts are available from local B & B's, inns, motels, cottages, and resorts.
 To receive more information about the Girlfriends Great EGGscape, for a brochure and registration form sent to you, call Sonja Tanck at 920.868.5164 or e-mail her at email@example.com.

 This content was written by Hazel M. Freeman.
 If you wish to use this content in any manner, you need written permission.
 Contact Hazel M. Freeman for details.